For Mac and PC (Standalone app, VST3, AUv3 Plugin)

 - Running Jamstik Creator in a DAW

 - Issue Reporting

 Download & Install Instructions:

 The Creator Plugin is available as a complimentary download for all Jamstik Studio MIDI Guitar customers.
-If you haven't already downloaded it, you can find the free beta version available for Mac and Windows here.
+If you haven't already downloaded it, you can find the Mac and Windows download here.

 Features, Functions & Controls: